leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

 - (Optionally) press :kbd:`Alt-A` to deselect all vertices.
 - Select the group from the group list (make it the active group).
-- When you now :kbd:`LMB` click the *Select* button, then the vertices assigned to the active group will be selected and highlighted in the 3D View.
+- When you now :kbd:`LMB` click the *Select* button, then the vertices assigned to the active group will be selected and highlighted in the 3D Viewport.
-- When you :kbd:`LMB` click the *Deselect* button instead, then the vertices assigned to the active group will be deselected in the 3D View.
+- When you :kbd:`LMB` click the *Deselect* button instead, then the vertices assigned to the active group will be deselected in the 3D Viewport.

 .. note:: Selecting/Deselecting is additive

-   If you already have vertices selected in the 3D View, then selecting the vertices of a group will add the vertices but also keep the already selected vertices selected.
+   If you already have vertices selected in the 3D Viewport, then selecting the vertices of a group will add the vertices but also keep the already selected vertices selected.
    Vice versa, deselecting the vertices of a vertex group